A community united with God in the renewal of all things through Christ.

-Here are the key characteristics that we have identified as central to our identity.
+Here are the key characteristics we have identified as central to our identity.

 In a world of consumerism and tribalism, we choose participation.
 We will purposefully make space for everyone to contribute to our life together.
 Every person, regardless of age, race, gender or sexual identity, can fully participate in every aspect of our community.
 All people in our family are just that – important, valued, needed parts of a whole.

-In a world of competition, we choose collaboration.
-We will partner with other churches, learning from them and working together for the sake of the Kingdom.
-This will mean a deepening of our relationship with Communidad Christiana de Grand Rapids and the Nepali Speaking Community Church, as well as a discernment with how we can best continue as a member of the Alger Heights Collaborative.
+In a world of competition, we choose partnership.
+We will partner with each other — joining our lives together in community in order to offer joy, encouragement, support and strength to one another.
+We will also collaborate with other churches and local stakeholders, learning from them and working together for the sake of the Kingdom.
+This will mean a deepening of our relationship with Comunidad Cristiana de Grand Rapids and the Nepali Speaking Community Church, as well as a discernment with how we can best continue as a member of the Alger Heights Collaborative.

 In a world that longs for black and white, we choose liberty.
 We will find unity in the essentials of the Christian faith, and in all things we will offer charity.
 But in matters of faith in which we have disagreement and hold differing views, we will give each other liberty.
 It is exactly this place of tension that holds immense opportunity for God to shape and mold us into Christ’s likeness.